Module ngx_http_proxy_module

 will rewrite this string to “Location: http://frontend/one/some/uri/”.

-A server name may be omitted from the replacement string:
+A server name may be omitted in the replacement string:

 proxy_redirect http://localhost:8000/two/ /;

-then the primary server’s name and a port, if different from 80, will be substituted.
+then the primary server’s name and port, if different from 80, will be inserted.

 The default replacement specified by the default parameter uses the parameters of the location and proxy_pass directives.
 Hence, the two configurations below are equivalent: